Ravencentric/juicenet-cli/docs/cli-reference.md

     ```
     Yep, that's it.
 That'll do the rest for you.

+2. Upload a single file

+    ```bash
+    juicenet "path/to/file.mkv" # config loaded from $JUICENET_CONFIG
+    ```

+    ```bash
+    juicenet --config "path/to/juicenet.yaml" "path/to/file.mkv"
+    ```

-2. Upload files from an arbitrary directory with an explicit config
+3. Upload files from an arbitrary directory with an explicit config

     ``` bash
     juicenet --config "path/to/juicenet.yaml" "path/to/files"
     ```

-3. Specify arbitrary extensions at runtime, ignoring the extensions defined in config
+4. Specify arbitrary extensions at runtime, ignoring the extensions defined in config

     ``` bash
     juicenet --exts mp4 epub # CWD